 Evaluate major factors to mitigate risk

-During the three years to 2018, supply chain risk for electrical contracting services has been moderate.
+During the three years to 2021, supply chain risk for electrical contracting services has been moderate.
 Electrical contractors purchase tools, hardware, light fixtures, electrical equipment and other materials, including electrical wire.
-Suppliers of market services rely on wire and cable manufacturers to provide crucial components for their service.
-The price...
+Thus, suppliers of market services rely on wire and cable manufacturers to provide crucial components for their service.
+The...
 Subscribe to learn more.